Bbnesheim/move-coaching/BRAND_GUIDE.md

   3) “How it works” / programme pillars.
   4) Recipes/food or “Everyday life” section visualising lifestyle.
   5) Founder story (Aline) + pull-quote.
-  6) Optional: Team/coaches preview with link to full team page.
-  7) Strong CTA section (“Start din dag én”) with short motivational copy.
+  6) Strong CTA section (“Start din dag én”) with short motivational copy.
-  8) Newsletter or low-friction lead capture.
+  7) Newsletter or low-friction lead capture.
 - Community/testimonials page should:
   - Start with a short intro heading (e.g., “Dette sier kvinnene i MOVE Coaching”) and 2–3 sentences of framing.
   - Present testimonials in a structured layout (cards or quotes) with clear attribution.